 They proudly showcase the iconic red version of the BAE Systems Hawk T1 fast-jets, as well as the red, white and blue version.

 4. They only started with seven jets.

 Originally, the team consisted of seven pilots flying Rolland Gnat T1 jets, until 1968, when the team was increased to nine.

 5. Things took a turn in the 80s.

 The Gnat was replaced in 1980, bringing on the start of The Red Arrows that we are familiar with today.

-The Red Arrows engine is a Rolls-Royce Mk 151 and it can reach up to 645 mph at sea level.
+The Red Arrows engine is a Rolls-Royce Mk 151 and it can reach speeds of up to 645 mph at sea level.